 I am sure it does.
 Perhaps it effects your self awareness while you are drinking and therefore you don't see the effect.
-Have you thought of that?why doesn't anyone like me?
+Have you thought of that?How did I get these finger prints on my arm?

-lol my dad is like that. he'll have like 5 roman cokes and 2 beers and be fine and know whats going on and not feel dizzy. he talks like freakin crazy though. non-stop talking all night O_OCan you breathe in a gas mask if it doesn't have a filter?
+lol my dad is like that. he'll have like 5 roman cokes and 2 beers and be fine and know whats going on and not feel dizzy. he talks like freakin crazy though. non-stop talking all night O_O

 Yeah, that's kind of what I was wondering about as well.
 I don't drink at all very much lol.
 Gosh everybody on here must think I'm an alcoholic.